kartik-venugopal/aural-player/README.md

 ## Planned updates

-* Support for more container formats - e.g. Matroska, ASF, MP4, etc.
+* Support for more container formats - e.g. ASF, MP4, etc.
+* Better parsing of FLAC/Ogg/WMA metadata tags
-* Support for surround sound (AC3 and Dolby DTS)
+* Support for surround sound (AC3 and DTS)
 * Enhanced eager transcoding and more advanced control over transcoding behavior
 * A new status bar player mode
 * A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background